-Table 11: Evaluation Criteria
+Table 4: Evaluation Criteria

-N° Criterion Weight Score Description 1 Challenge fit 10% 1-5 Degree to which proposed solution address domain challenges, including added value by integrating or developing upon digitalisation.
-2 Concept and Innovativeness 40% 1 - 5 Quality of the proposed solution.
+N° Criterion Weight Score Description 1 Challenge fit 10% 1 - 5 Degree to which proposed solution address domain challenges, including added value by integrating or developing upon digitalisation.
+2 2 Concept and Innovativeness 40% 1 - 5 Quality of the proposed solution.
 How innovative it is (demonstrate the innovation potential compared to the existing technology and/or solutions available on the market).
-3 Impacts 20% 1-5 Level of impact in matter of: • Environment • Economy • Society (In order of relevance: 1.
-Environment; 2 Economy; 3 Societal) 4 Business Potential 20% 1-5 Development outputs, business scalability/replicability, targeted market.
+3 Impacts 20% 1-5 Level of impact in matter will be Environmental.
+Economic and societal impacts will be considered positively • Environment • Economy • Society 4 Business Potential 20% 1-5 Development outputs, business scalability/replicability, targeted market.
 The technology readiness level (TRL): solutions selected are expected to have a TRL 4-5 or to be sufficiently advanced to be quickly adapted for going to market after the programme.
-(TRL of 6-7).
-5 Implementation and Team Capacity 10% 1 - 5 Quality of the workplan (including milestones).
+(TRL of 6-7 at the end of Phase 2; TRL 8 at the end of the final Phase).
+5 Implementation and Team Capacity 10% 1 - 5 1 - 5 Quality of the workplan (including milestones).
 Complementarity and capacity of the team based on proven experience to deliver the proposed solution and to commercialise it.
 Cross-border dimension of the team.